krafczyk/spack/lib/spack/docs/getting_started.rst

 Environment Modules
 """""""""""""""""""

-In order to use Spack's generated environment modules, you must have installed one of *Environment Modules* or *Lmod*.
-On many Linux distributions, this can be installed from the vendor's repository.
-For
-example: ``yum install environment-modules`` (Fedora/RHEL/CentOS).
-If your Linux distribution does not have Environment Modules, Spack can build it for you!
+On many Linux distributions, Environemnt Modules can be installed from the vendor's repository.
+For example: ``yum install environment-modules`` (Fedora/RHEL/CentOS).
+If your Linux distribution does not have Environment Modules, Spack supports building it for you!

 What follows are three steps describing how to install and use environment-modules with spack.

 #.
 Install ``environment-modules``.